What Is Dysthymia? Learning More About Persistent Depressive Disorder

 Feeling guilty or worried about the past

-Having persistent depressive disorder can be frustrating sometimes, but there are treatment options available that you can consider.
+Having persistent depressive disorder can sometimes be frustrating, but treatment options exist, including the following.

-In addition to professional treatment, there are also lifestyle changes that an individual can try to help cope with this condition.
+In addition to medical treatment, there are lifestyle changes an individual can try to cope with this condition.
 These can include:

 Getting regular exercise